-This is the last installment of the series of articles on the RAPIDS ecosystem with this being the ninth installment.
+This is the last installment of the series of articles on the RAPIDS ecosystem.
 The series explores and discusses various aspects of RAPIDS that allow its users solve ETL (Extract, Transform, Load) problems, build ML (Machine Learning) and DL (Deep Learning) models, explore expansive graphs, process signal and system log, or use SQL language via BlazingSQL to process data.

 Today’s interconnected world makes us more vulnerable to cyber attacks: ever-present IoT devices record and listen to what we do, spam and phishing emails threaten us every day, and attacks on networks that steal data can lead to serious consequences.
 These systems produce terabytes of logs full of information that can help detect and protect vulnerable systems.
 Estimating on the conservative side, a medium-sized company with hundreds to thousands of interconnected devices can produce upwards of 100GB of log files per day.
 Also, the rate of events that get logged can reach levels counted in tens of thousands per second.